 103.)
 A moist young moon hung above the mist of a neighboring meadow.

 104.)
-The fair breeze blew, the water foam flew, the furrow followed free; we were the first that ever burst into that silent sea.
+The fair breeze blew, the water foam flew, and the furrow followed free; we were the first that ever burst into that silent sea.

 Samuel Taylor Coleridge